The

 by responsibility for

-the leopard beast.
+the sea beast.
 Something else to consider

 to 1798.
 The credit by responsibility concept